toleexxzy/game/README.md

 1. Choose your difficulty level (Easy, Medium, or Hard)
 2. Click "Start Game"
-3. Hold SPACEBAR or ARROW UP to make Everlyn float
+3. Hold SPACEBAR or ARROW UP to make Stella float
 4. Avoid brown cactus obstacles
-5. Collect golden Everlyn Coins for bonus points
+5. Collect golden Stella Coins for bonus points
 6. Try to achieve the highest score!

 ## 🔧 How to Run